IsadoraMatias/S1.04-POO-1-Tema-4/README.md

 # S1.04-POO-1-Tema-4

-This repository contains PHP exercises focused on creating and using objects in PHP, using inheritance as a mechanism in objects
+This repository contains PHP exercises focused on creating and using objects in PHP, using inheritance as a mechanism in objects.

 ## 📁 Files